uniot-io/uniot-docs/getting-started/firmware.md

 With Uniot Core, you don't have to worry about complexity anymore.
 Task scheduling, networking, storage management, and more - Uniot Core takes care of it all.
 You just need to describe the functionality of your specific device to unlock its full potential within the Uniot Platform.

-We have a [library](https://github.com/uniot-io/uniot-firmwares) of ready-made firmwares.
-Any member of the community can submit their own firmware, and we will be happy to review and add it to the library.
-If there is a ready-made solution for your device, you can go straight to [flashing a device](#flashing-a-device).
+We have a [library](https://github.com/uniot-io/uniot-library) of ready-made templates.
+Any member of the community can submit their own solution, and we will be happy to review and add it to the library.
+If there is a ready-made firmware for your device, you can go straight to [flashing a device](#flashing-a-device).

 ## Customizing a firmware